Codeinwp/visualizer/readme.md

 5. Charts library

 ## Changelog ##
+### 3.0.12 - 2018-10-11  ###

+* Added filter to enable users to change schedule of charts.
+* Fixed bug with line chart with timeofday column.
+* Fixed bug with scheduled charts that sometimes did not show updated data.
+* Javascript can be customized on a per user basis that will not be wiped out on update.

 ### 3.0.11 - 2018-08-15  ###

 * Fixed issue with the Series Settings options for the Table Chart